Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 * A property has no custom accessors;
 * A property has a default accessor;
 * A property has a custom accessor, and it uses `field` property;
-* A mutable property has a custom getter or setter, but not both/
+* A mutable property has a custom getter or setter, but not both.

 In all other cases a property has no backing field.
 Properties without backing fields are not allowed to have initializer expressions.